farxC/farxC/README.md

 ### Hi there 👋
+ ## ** About Me ** ##
-  My name is Rafael, I'm currently entusiast of technology and student passionate about programming.
+  - My name is Rafael, I'm currently entusiast of technology and student passionate about programming.
   - I'm currently learning about React (and React-Native)
+  - I like computer sciencie, literature and resistance training.

 <!--
 **farxC/farxC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.